autoplot/documentation/javadoc/org/autoplot/server/RequestHandler.md

+# org.autoplot.server.RequestHandler

-# org.autoplot.server.RequestHandlerHandles requests coming in from the server.
+Handles requests coming in from the server.
  TODO: check against --script option in Autoplot.
 JythonMain had a problem with imports.

-RequestHandler( )
+# RequestHandler( )

 ***